device-automation-bus/dab-adapter-cpp/readme.md

         }
     };
 ```
 Classes inheriting DAB::dabClient should not be instantiated directly.
-Instead the class type is passed as a parameter to DAB::dabBridge.
+Instead, the class type is passed as a parameter to DAB::dabBridge.

 ### DAB::dabBridge